kelumKP/AwesomeGICBank/README.md

 ### Database
 The application uses SQLite for data persistence.
-The database file (awesomegicbank.db) is automatically created in the project directory when the application is first run.
+The database file (`awesomegicbank.db`) is automatically created in the project directory when the application is first run.

+for an example in order to add first transaction for `AC001` bank account can use `20230626 AC001 D 100.00`

 ### Contributing